Trading Taxes in the US

 Whilst it isn’t crystal clear, below are typical scenarios to help you see where your activity may fit in.

 - Example 2 – Let’s say you spend around 20 hours a week trading, and you average around 1,250 short-term trades in a single year.
-The IRS should permit your takings as a day ‘trader’ on your tax return.
+The IRS may be more likely to accept your classification as a day “trader” on your tax return.

 Tax Terminology